 Your paralegal coursework and experienced instructors prepare you to take the National Certified Legal Assistant/Paralegal Examination (CLA/CP Exam)—with no additional fee required.

 Eighty-three percent of Rasmussen graduates obtain work in their chosen field upon graduation.

 Harrison College’s paralegal program prepares students to perform research, drafting, investigation, record-keeping and review, and other administrative functions under the supervision of an attorney.

-Graduates of the paralegal program, which includes 96 credit hours, will have received instruction and hands-on experience in legal research, in drafting legal documents, and in courthouse procedures.
+Graduates of the paralegal program, which consists of a total of 96 credit hours, will have received instruction and hands-on experience in legal research, in drafting legal documents, and in courthouse procedures.

 Founded as a business college in 1902, today Harrison College provides instruction on 12 campuses in Indiana and offers online studies to students anywhere in the world.
 The same principles of keeping the management local and the education meaningful that started the school remain in force today.

-Tuition by credit hour is $390 for a full-time student enrolled in the 96-credit hour paralegal program.
+Tuition is $390 per credit hour for a full-time student enrolled in the paralegal program.**